dijasila/GPAW/doc/tutorials/sjm/solvated_jellium_method.rst

     high distance between the two subsystems would lead to partial solvation of the interface region, therefore screening the electric field in the most interesting area.
+..
+Note:: For paralle NEB runs :literal:`potential_equilibration_mode = 'sim'`
+          should be used for efficiency, since not every image triggers a potential equilibration step in sequential mode.
+Such a run would lead to unnecessary idle time on some cores.
+..
+Note:: For CI-NEBs (with :literal:`climb = True`), we advice to either set
+         :literal:`max_pot_deviation` to a tighter value (e.g. 0.05) in
+         simultaneous mode or use the sequential mode.

+.. autoclass:: gpaw.solvation.sjm.SJM

 References